 I firmly believe that National Reciprocity should be a top legislative priority of gun rights groups.
 Too many times individuals who are licensed to carry a firearm in their home state end up crossing an invisible line and finding themselves in a legal nightmare.
 One which often results in their prosecution and likely ends with them no longer being able to legally own or possess firearms or ammunition for the remainder of their lives absent a pardon from the Governor.

 While anti-gun groups and politicians cry wolf, claiming that blood will run in the streets, the reality is that if a citizen is able to legally carry a firearm in their home state, they should be able to legally carry a firearm in any state they visit.
 The passing on National Reciprocity would ensure that law abiding citizens no longer find themselves in a potential legal nightmare.

-There are a variety of issues that gun owners face at the federal level.
-There are several issues that I believe the NRA needs to support and act quickly on in order to take advantage of the political climate.
+There are several issues that I believe the NRA needs to support in order to help further gun rights at the Federal Level.

 federal firearms relief determinations